chastitywhiterose/Minimal-Markdown-for-Authors/README.md

 If syncing between devices is a primary concern for you, I have to recommend Simplenote because accessing your data on any device where you are signed in is trivial.
 Simplenote really is **simple**.
 It does not have all the fancy features of the other two programs I have recommended above, but because it doesn't contain much, it is also easy to use without getting lost in the interface.

 Of course, the primary purpose of Simplenote is to write down your notes quickly on the go.
-Later, when you want to collect them into a book, you will still want to copy and paste the text into ghostwriter or Joplin on a PC, so you can make use of the exporting features of these to archive and send them to publishers or your friends.
+Later, when you want to collect them into a book, you will still want to copy and paste the text into Ghostwriter or Joplin on a PC, so you can make use of the exporting features of these to archive and send them to publishers or your friends.

 I use Simplenote all the time whenever I have an idea that I need to write down on my phone and then later finish it on my PC before I post it to my blog or email it to someone.
 The most recent notes you have written are always at the top, so you can go through them and then do what you need to before deleting them after you no longer need those notes.